-The Audit Committee is composed of three members being Mr. Louis Morin, Mr. Brian A. Robbins and Mr. Jean-Louis Fontaine.
+The Audit Committee is composed of three members being, for the fiscal year ended March 31, 2014, Mr. Louis Morin, Mr. James J. Morris and Mr. Brian A. Robbins.
 Each of the Audit Committee members is independent and financially literate within the meaning of 52-110, which means that each of them (i) has no direct or indirect material relationship with the Corporation, other than being one of its directors and (ii) has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Corporation's financial statements.